jhosua211403/testrepo/README.md

 # testrepo

-## edithing the file
+## Editing the file

-its markdown file in this repository
+its markdown file in this repository.